telerik/blazor-docs/_contentTemplates/common/get-started.md

 #end

 #start-trial
 If you don't have an active license, [start a UI for Blazor trial](https://www.telerik.com/download-trial-file/v2-b/ui-for-blazor).
-You can delete the file this link will download.
+The file this will download will install the [msi package]({%slug installation/msi%}).
+While you can use it as an offline feed, we recommend that you use our [online feed]({%slug installation/nuget%}).
 #end

 #get-access